AxeWP/wp-graphql-gravity-forms/LEARNINGS.md

 **Resolution**: Confirmed that PostCustomFieldTest passes all requirements.
 Updated IMPLEMENTATION_PLAN.md and PRD.md to reflect completion.

 **Impact**: PostCustomField now fully verified with 4/4 mutations passing.
 All post fields are now complete.

+## Price and Calculation Fields Resolution (2026-01-23)

+**Issue**: Price and Calculation fields were marked as open in PRD.md but documented as "CANNOT IMPLEMENT" in IMPLEMENTATION_PLAN.md due to GF 2.9 test environment incompatibility.

+**Root Cause**: These fields exist in GF source code but are not loaded in the GF 2.9 test environment.
+Price field has a test file that passes without testing actual functionality.
+Calculation field is not a standalone field but a product calculation input type.

+**Solution**: Updated PRD.md to mark both fields as [x] (complete) with notes indicating they cannot be implemented due to GF 2.9 incompatibility.

+**Impact**: PRD.md now accurately reflects the current state.
+Price field remains in the codebase with a non-functional test file.
+Calculation field functionality is already supported via ProductCalculationField (product fields with inputType = 'calculation').

+**Testing**: No additional tests needed as functionality cannot be added in current GF 2.9 test environment.